elitecoder55/website-qa-chatbot/README.md

 - LLM generation: ~1-2 seconds
 - **Total**: ~1.5-2.5 seconds per query

-## 🤝 Contributing

-This is an assignment project, but improvements are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 MIT License - feel free to use for learning and projects

-## 👤 Author

-Created for Humanli.ai AI/ML Engineer Assignment

-## 🙏 Acknowledgments

-- LangChain for excellent text processing tools
-- Sentence Transformers for efficient embeddings
-- FAISS for fast similarity search
-- Streamlit for rapid UI development
-- OpenAI for powerful language models

----

-**Submission Date**: January 30, 2026
-**Assignment Duration**: 2-3 Days
-**Status**: ✅ Complete

-For questions or issues, please open a GitHub issue or contact via the submission form.